The Admission of Students

 Community Scholars who later wish to matriculate must meet admission requirements and are subject to decisions made by the dean of admission and financial aid and the registrar concerning the credits toward a degree, which may include consideration of courses completed as a Community Scholar.

 Application by community members to audit a course is made with the registrar in consultation with the instructor of the course.
 Permission to audit a course is withheld if, in the judgment of the registrar or the instructor, it is not appropriate to audit the course or too many applications to audit are received.

 Members of the college staff, their spouses or partners, and their dependents may apply to audit courses with permission from the Office of Human Resources.

 The auditing fee for non-matriculated students in 2021–2022 is $650.
 No credit is earned; the audit is not recorded on a permanent record.
 An auditor should not expect to have papers and exams graded; therefore, auditing is seldom permitted in courses where the method of instruction involves significant individual attention and guidance or extensive use of equipment.
 Matriculated Bates students may audit courses with prior permission of their advisor, the instructor of the course, and the registrar.
 An audited course may not be converted at a later date to a course taken for credit and is not recorded on the academic record.
 Entry into courses depends on the space available.
 Auditing students may not enroll in Short Term courses.

 Student Retention and Graduation

 The federal Student Right to Know Act requires institutions of higher education to make available six-year graduation rates.
-Bates has calculated an 88.4 percent graduation rate for first-time students entering in September 2006, using the guidelines published in the 10 July 1992 Federal Register.
+Bates has calculated a 93 percent graduation rate for first-time students entering in September 2015, using the guidelines published in the 10 July 1992 Federal Register.
 This calculation does not include students who have transferred into the college from other institutions.